Wagah (film): Production

 In November 2013, director Kumaravelan was working on the pre-production of a film on a cross-border romance between an Indian and a Pakistani, starring Vikram Prabhu and approached Alia Bhatt to play the leading female role.
 However, in June 2014, the producer, Chain Raaj Jain, shelved the venture citing financial restraints.
 Kumaravelan then found producers in the form of Vijay Bhargavi Films, who helped restart the project.
 Actress Tulasi revealed that she would play a supporting role in the film, while Vairamuthu announced that he would be the film's lyricist.
 D. Imman was signed on to compose the film's music, while Satish Kumar and Lalgudi Ilaiyaraaja were chosen as cinematographer and art director respectively.

 The film's shoot began in Karaikudi in February 2015 for ten days, before the team moved to Kashmir and then on to the Wagah border to shoot scenes.
 The team announced the film's lead actress belatedly in June 2015, with Ranya Rao announced to be making her debut in Tamil films.

 Music

-D. Imman was signed to compose the film's music in G. N. R. Kumaravelan's direction.
+D. Imman was signed to compose the film's music.

 Critical reception

-Pressks.come rated the film 3.5/5, writing "Don't miss this film in theatres."
 Indiaglitz gave it a 2.5/5 saying that it "impresses as a cross-border conflict flick with more emphasis on human emotions and humanitarian values".
 Rediff.com gave it a 2/5 and described it as "flippant and insensitive".
 Behindwoods gave it a 1.75/5 and called it "an outdated cross border romance".
 The Times of India gave it a 1.5/5 saying that "it's a badly written, clumsily directed cross-border romance whose approach towards matters of the heart is as naive and laughable as its understanding of international politics, border security and patriotism."
 Hindustan Times gave it a 1/5 claiming that it had "a tottering script blanketed in hyperbole".
-Filmibeat also gave it a 1/5 saying that it was "half-beat and unintentionally funny".

-Baradwaj Rangan of The Hindu called it "A misfire on many levels" in his review.
+The Hindu called it "A misfire on many levels".